Affiliate Investigators

 Rozenn Lemaitre, PhD, MPH

 I do research on biomarkers of diet and metabolism and their association with incident diabetes and cardiovascular disease in prospective studies.
-Biomarkers of interest include circulating fatty acids, sphingolipids, TMAO and related metabolites.
+Biomarkers of interest include circulating fatty acids, sphingolipids, TMAO and other metabolites.
 I am also interested in diet-gene interactions, mostly done in the context of the CHARGE Consortium Nutrition Working Group due to the need for large sample size.

 Ben Lidgard, MD